 Students are asked to come to the teaching space without his or her parent.
 If a parent believes that he or she must accompany the student due the student’s age or for some other reason, that parent should expect a staff member to perform a health check and temperature check of that parent as described below.

 Face coverings (masks) will be required to be worn by staff and students, and are most essential in times when physical distancing is difficult.
 Cloth masks may be more comfortable, but TMS has a supply of surgical masks for those students who need them.
 Hand sanitizer will be available at all times and all students and staff will be encouraged to use it frequently.
 There will be no sharing of food or personal items (water bottles, clothing) while waiting for or during a lesson or ensembles.

-Frequently touched surfaces will be cleaned before and after each lesson or ensemble session.
+Frequently touched surfaces will be cleaned before and after each lesson, ensemble or camp session.
 This includes piano keys, door handles, and other surfaces that hands may touch.
 Students should not share electronic devices like phones or tablets with anyone else while taking a lesson or playing in an ensemble.

 Individual music lessons will be taught in the largest space available, and with at least 6 feet of distance separating the teacher and student to the extent possible.
 Hand washing/sanitizing before and after each lesson and each restroom break is required for each student and teacher.